orchetect/MIDIKit/Examples/SwiftUI iOS/BluetoothMIDI/README.md

 Events received from all MIDI output endpoints are automatically logged to the console.

+> **Note**: This project must be run on a physical iOS device.
+Bluetooth does not function in an iOS Simulator.

 ## Key Features

 - This example demonstrates the use of Apple's Bluetooth MIDI classes to allow your app to configure Bluetooth MIDI connections.